Kristen Stewart in a stylish suit appeared at a public event

 The film, we recall, tells how Princess Diana, during the Christmas holidays in Sandringham, decides to divorce Prince Charles.

 Kristen has already received a lot of criticism for this work, but it seems that the actress herself believes that she did an excellent job.
-The film premiered at the Venice Film Festival this fall.
+The film was screened for the first time at the Venice Film Festival this fall.

 Read also: